-"They could either to agree to wait the however many years until they would be either sold as slaves or ransomed, or they could face him in a duel.
-If they fought him and won, then they would earn the freedom of themselves and their entire family, but if they lost, they had to agree that they would without argument or resistance, serve him and his family for what was left of their lives, and vow to never again go home, even if the rest of their family was set free.
+"They could either to agree to wait the however-many-years until they would be sold as slaves or ransomed, or they could face him in a duel.
+If they fought him and won, then they would earn freedom for themselves and their entire family, but if they fought and lost, they had to agree that they would, without argument or resistance, serve him and his family for what was left of their lives and vow to never again go home, even if the rest of their family was set free.
 They vowed, that they would be stuck with him forever."

 Merlin's eyebrow quirked.

-"Uh, ok," the boy said uncertainly.
+"Uh, okay," the boy said uncertainly.
 He was confused, but he was sure Arthur would tell him his point without having to be prompted.

 "So it is fitting, don't you think, for me to do the same with you now, considering your obvious love for running away."

 Startled, Merlin quickly turned his head to look over his shoulder, staring at Arthur disbelievingly.